Huegoxaga/notes/networking/security.md

   - Adware - It displays unwanted advertisements, generating income for the creator of the adware
     - Adware will often change your web browser’s home page to something that includes ads, and will periodically redirect the web page you are on to more ads
     - Adware may also display ads in the toolbar of the operating systems, or will open its own windows separate from that of your web browser
+- A white hat hacker is an ethical computer hacker, or a computer security expert, who specializes in penetration testing and other testing methodologies that ensure the security of an organization's information systems
+- Penetration test is an authorized simulated cyberattack on a computer system, performed to evaluate the security of the system
+- A vulnerability assessment is a systematic review of security weaknesses in an information system by doing various scans
+  - Vulnerability assessments and penetration tests are complementary, as both have desirable qualities the other lacks (scans are automated and relatively quick; pen tests are rigorous and provide more context)